Female education: Current policies

 One notable success came in 2013, when the first two girls ever scored in the top 10 ranks of the entrance exam to the Indian Institutes of Technology (IITs).
 Sibbala Leena Madhuri ranked eighth, and Aditi Laddha ranked sixth.

 In addition, the status and literacy rates between West Bengal and Mizoram were found to be profound; a study compared the two states as they took on politically different approaches to helping empower women (Ghosh, Chakravarti, & Mansi, 2015).
 In West Bengal, literacy rates were found to be low even after fulfilling the 73rd amendment from 1992.
 The amendment established affirmative action by allotting 33% of seats at panchayats, or local self-governments, to women.
 Mizoram chose not to partake in the 73rd Amendment but has seen greater literacy rates, it is second highest in the country, and also has a better sex ratio.
 It was thus found that affirmative actions steps alone were not enough.
 Women also need to be given the opportunity to develop through formal education to be empowered to serve and profit from holding these public leadership roles.

 Raising awareness

 The Canadian start-up Decode Global has developed the mobile game Get Water!, a game for social change focusing on the water scarcity in India and the effect it has on girls' education, especially in slums and rural areas.
 In areas with no ready access to water, girls are often pulled out of school to collect water for their families.
+Another step in this direction has been Shakti program started by Anandmurti Gurumaa where girls are trained in entrepreneurial skills for financial independence.